openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 ##############################

-For courses on edx.org, you can send bulk email messages to course participants directly from the Instructor Dashboard.
+For courses on edx.org, you can send bulk email messages to course participants directly from the instructor dashboard.
 Messages can use HTML styling, and can include links to videos, social media pages for the course, and other material.
 All course contributors who are assigned the Staff or Admin role can use bulk emails to communicate with course participants before,